-Acceptance of the value as a distinctive element of the goods requires the following:
+1. The acceptance of the value as a distinctive element of goods shall be subject to the following:

-The Competent Authority may request Arabic translation of the invoices issued in a foreign language indicating details of the goods in accordance with the customs tariff as well as the other documents, if so required.
+d.
+The Authority may request an Arabic translation of invoices issued in a foreign language that details the goods in accordance with the customs tariff, as well as other documents, if necessary.

 The value of the exported goods shall be the value indicated in the Customs Declaration plus all the costs until arrival of the goods at the Customs Administration.